Sebastsch/ats-mini-spirogyra/README.md

 ### 9/04/25
 * Added Modern theme
-* In the Settings menu : added a proper sleep function leveraging Deep Sleep mode (Allows scheduling from 60 to 180 minutes.)
+* In the Settings menu : added a proper sleep function leveraging Deep Sleep mode (Allows scheduling from 60 to 180 minutes.).
+In this code, the behavior of the two settings, “Sleep” and “Ecomode,” is inverted compared to what their labels suggest in the interface.
-// The feature is temporarily named Ecomode.

 # Releases